kaydeva/Avianta_Airlines-search/README.md

-#✈️ Avianta — Private Jet Search Engine
+✈️ Avianta — Private Jet Search Engine (MVP Version) Avianta is a modern, high‑performance MVP flight search engine built with a clean luxury aviation aesthetic.
-A modern, high‑performance flight search engine built with a clean luxury aviation aesthetic.
-Avianta provides fast, reliable access to real‑time flight data using the Skyscanner Flights API (Crawlio), supported by a custom backend layer for mapping, normalization, caching, and error‑safe API communication.
+It delivers fast and reliable access to flight data using the Skyscanner Flights API (Crawlio), supported by a custom backend layer for airport mapping, input normalization, smart caching, and robust error handling.

+This MVP is fully functional and ready for deployment, portfolio presentation, and API approval.
+Avianta is designed to later integrate with the Real Skyscanner Partner API or any commercial aviation data provider.

-##🚀 Overview
+🚀 Overview
-Avianta is a full‑stack web application designed to deliver a premium flight‑search experience.
+Avianta is a full‑stack web application engineered to provide a premium flight‑search experience.
 It combines:

 React + Vite for a fast, elegant frontend